 I wanted to re-enter the workforce quickly after my solo experience in elder care.
 In no way did I want my job search to fail.
 In no way did I want to experience the trap of long-term unemployment.
 And, I focused on learning and putting into action every job hunt tip and method I could with the hope of getting hired quickly.

 I’ve been walking through the unemployment wilderness for some time now.
-As someone experiencing long-term unemployment, I’m familiar with an unexpected change in life.
-However, I’ve learned how to get through this – one of the hardest transitions of my life.
+As someone with the long-term unemployment experience, I’m familiar with an unexpected change in life.
+However, I’ve learned how to get through this—one of the hardest transitions of my life.

-Glancing back, I’ve learned a few things throughout this experience.
+Glancing back, I’ve learned a few things.
 And below, I’ll provide 7 of them.

 I hope they prove beneficial to you as you push through this time of difficulty.